grafana/grafana/docs/sources/fundamentals/dashboards-overview/index.md

 A Grafana dashboard consists of panels displaying data in beautiful graphs, charts, and other visualizations.
 These panels are created using components that transform raw data from a data source into visualizations.
 The process involves passing data through three gates: a plugin, a query, and an optional transformation.

-The following image illustrates each of the gates, and the following sections describe each element, how it’s used, and why it’s necessary.
-The journey of a visualization begins at the data source and works its way through to a Grafana dashboard.
+The image below displays all the gates, followed by detailed explanations of their purpose, usage, and significance.
+The process of creating a visualization starts from the data source and progresses towards a Grafana dashboard.```

 {{< figure src="/media/docs/grafana/dashboards-overview/dashboard-component-architecture.png" max-width="750px" caption="Dashboard component architecture" >}}